smartworkz-kyriacos/mlops-sagemaker-ci-cd/Git-GitHub.md

 git merge --abort
 ```

-You can also use the `reset` parameter to during a merge conflict to reset the conflicted files to a stable state.
+You can also use the `reset` parameter ...during a merge conflict to reset the conflicted files to a stable state.

 ```
 git reset